Study programme Climate Physics

-The Master's programme Climate Physics is split equally into a theoretical part (first year) and a practical and research part (second year).
+The Master's programme Climate Physics is split into a theoretical part (first year) and a practical and research part (second year).
 The credits for each course are expressed in study points (EC), where 1.5 EC is equivalent with 40 hours of work.
-Within the theoretical part three courses are compulsory, while another set of courses must be chosen from a predefined list of courses related to the discipline.
+Within the theoretical part four courses are compulsory, while another set of courses must be chosen from a list of courses related to the discipline.
 The exact regulations are provided in the annex of the OER.

 Primary optional courses (22.5 to 37,5 EC) may be selected from a wide range of offerings in specialized Climate Physics courses: